Create a Distributed Cache

 on Windows and Linux.In the left navigation bar, click on Clustered Caches.
 This opens up the Clustered Caches page at

-.To create a new clustered cache, click on New.
+.To create a new Distributed Cache, click on New.

-- From the In-Memory Store Type dropdown menu, select Distributed Cache and specify the name of your cache.
+- The In-Memory Store screen appears.
+From the In-Memory Store Type dropdown menu, select Distributed Cache and specify the name of your cache.
 Select JSON or Binary from the Serialization dropdown menu as per your requirement.
 Click Next.

-- Select the caching topology and any advanced options like Operation Timeout and Statistic Replication Interval.
+- Select the caching topology and any advanced cluster options like Operation timeout and Statistic replication interval.
 If you have selected the Partition-Replica Cache topology, you have to select a Replication Strategy, either Asynchronous or Synchronous.
 Click Next.

-- Specify Maximum Size of the cache, if required.
-You can also add cache nodes to the cluster by specifying the node IP address and clicking on +.
-To add more nodes, click +.
+- Specify the Cache Partition Size, if required.
+You can also add cache nodes to the cluster by specifying the node IP address and clicking on the Add Node button.
+To add more nodes, click Add Node.
 Click Next once all the required nodes are added.

 Warning

-If the cache is already registered on that node, notification is prompted.
+If the cache is already registered on that node, a notification is prompted.

-- If you want to enable encryption and compression, check the Enable Encryption and Enable Compression checkboxes.
+- If you want to enable encryption and compression, select the Enable Encryption and Enable Compression checkboxes.
 If enabled, set the Providers and Key for encryption and Threshold Size for compression.
 Click Next.

-You can change the Clean interval value.
-Default is 15 seconds.
+You can change the Clean Interval value.
+The default is 15 seconds.

-This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog box.
+This cache can be started automatically upon the completion of this process if you select the Start this cache on finish checkbox on this dialog box.

-You can make the cache to start automatically after service restart by checking the checkbox Auto start this cache on service startup.
+You can make the cache start automatically after service restart by selecting the checkbox Auto start this cache on service startup.

 - Click Finish.
-Created cache will appear in Clustered Caches page with the server nodes and their status and a success notification will be received in the notification panel.
+The created cache will appear on the Clustered Caches page with the server nodes and their status.
+A success notification will be received in the notification panel.

-You can also use the PowerShell to manage distributed caches by using the NCache supported PowerShell cmdlets.
+You can also use PowerShell or Command Line Tools to manage distributed caches by using the NCache-supported Command Line Interface.

 Create Cache

-This command creates a distributed cache named demoClusteredCache of PartitionedOfReplica topology of size 1024MB on node 20.200.20.40.
-You can explicitly specify InMemoryStoreType
+This command creates a distributed cache named demoClusteredCache of Partition-Replica topology of size 1024MB on node 20.200.20.40.

 Add Node to Cache